rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 information on these rates, see the [Cloud Pricing page](https://www.rackspace.com/en-us/cloud/public-pricing#cloud-files).
 Charges are incurred as long as the backups exist.
-Even if you delete the instance, you may still be charged for the backups if they are not individually deleted.
+Even if you delete the instance, you might still be charged for the backups if you don't delete them individually.

 ### Scheduling backups by using the Control Panel